-We are delighted to share the completion of another consultancy project, this time with the National Technology University (NUTECH), Islamabad.
-The university approached Physlab for technical support in providing homegrown experimental equipment for their newly built Physics laboratory.
-The project consisted of building and replicating a set of seven experimental setups which included:
+We are delighted to share the completion of another successful science sharing program, this time with the National Technology University (NUTECH), Islamabad.
+The university approached Physlab for technical support and provision of hardware and systems including equipment for their newly built Physics laboratory.
+The project consisted of crafting seven experimental setups including:

 - Craters in sand

 - Oscillations observed through webcam

 - Collisions on an air track and conservation of momentum

 - Dynamics of water discharge through a cylinder